influencemapping/whos-got-dirt/README.md

 * Proposal: separate "record" and "result envelope"
     * Result envelope holds scoring, provenance, licensing info
-    * (Optional) record would be Popolo
+    * (Optional) record would be Popolo or DublinCore?

 ## Getting it adopted

+* Build a set of proxies around existing data sources (i.e. partners, but also ICIJ Offshore, CorpWatch CrocTail - even WhoIs)
+* Prototype client applications around different patterns of use
+    * Search: simple lookup, return all matchin results
+    * Enrich: add edges to a graph in a visual utility
+    * Lead list: generate a set of graph snippets matching a particular pattern
+    * Notification: a scheduled job to track changes in service responses

 ### Who should be involved?

 * Partners of Influence Mappers (OpenCorporates, Poderopedia, LittleSis, OpenNorth, American Academy)
-* International Consortium of Investigative Journalists and the Organized Crime and Corruption Reporting Project (Investigative Dashboard)
+* International Consortium of Investigative Journalists and the Organized Crime and Corruption Reporting Project
-* Client-side apps: detective.io, kumu.io, linkurio.us
+* Consumer-side apps: detective.io, kumu.io, linkurio.us
-* Core apps: Overview
+* Producer-side apps: Overview, DocumentCloud, PopIt, Investigative Dashboard, CrocTail